Claude Platform Docs

 Pre-installed runtimes

-Cloud containers include common runtimes out of the box.
-See Container reference for the full list of pre-installed languages, databases, and utilities.
+Cloud sandboxes include common runtimes out of the box.
+See Cloud sandbox reference for the full list of pre-installed languages, databases, and utilities.

 Was this page helpful?